MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 2. Create the  service principal for audience insights with the Azure AD PowerShell Module.
    - In the PowerShell window, enter `Connect-AzureAD -TenantId "[your tenant ID]" -AzureEnvironmentName Azure`.
 Replace “your tenant ID” with the actual ID of your tenant where you want to create the service principal.
 The environment name parameter `AzureEnvironmentName` is optional.

-   - Enter `New-AzureADServicePrincipal -AppId "0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff" -DisplayName "Dynamics 365 Customer Insights"`.
+   - Enter `New-AzureADServicePrincipal -AppId "0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff" -DisplayName "Dynamics 365 AI for Customer Insights"`.
 This command creates the service principal for audience insights on the selected tenant.

 ## Grant permissions to the service principal to access the storage account